 - Accommodation.
 There are plenty of luxurious accommodation choices, magnificent hotels and elegant villas to choose from.
 Beyond the town of Chania, there are many famous beaches, such as Agia Marina, Stalos and Platanias.
 You will also find Enorme Eanthia Beach Hotel in Gerani.
 In general, this side of the island is one of the go-to destination for visitors.
 So your options are endless.

 - Beaches.
 I really do not know where to start.
-We already mentioned some of the beaches above, but if you want a real the gems of Chania you should definitely visit Balos or Falasarna.
+We already mentioned some of the beaches above, but if you want the real gems of Chania you should definitely visit Balos or Falasarna.
 Although it might be a bit crowded, if you choose the correct dates you will have an experience of a lifetime.

 - Points of Interest.
 Or hidden treasures I would say, Hora Sfakion, Loutro or Fragokastello.
 I can keep writing how beautiful these places are, but it would take me too much text to do so.
 If you like excursions, then these are the absolute ones that you should take.
 An important cultural center is being housed in the Grand Arsenal as well.
 The specific building was rebuilt in 1941.
 As for museums, start keeping notes, there is the Archaeological Museum, the Byzantine and Post-Byzantine Collection, the Nautical Museum of Crete, the Typography Museum as well as the Arts & Crafts Village in Souda.
 Enough don’t you think?